Check out the Manifest Editor →

 Getting started

-Opening IIIF content
+Opening an existing IIIF Manifest

-From the Manifest Editor homepage, click on the “Paste link” button at the top of the page.
-Paste the link in the text box, and click “Open”.
+From the Manifest Editor homepage, click on the “Open manifest URL” button at the top of the page.
+Paste the link in the text box, and click “Open”, which will open the manifest for editing.

-Creating a blank manifest
+Creating a new IIIF manifest

 Opening a manifest from a file